 Most conventional drug tests will be looking for the presence of THC.
-Although full spectrum CDB products will contain traces of THC, any UK legal product will contain less than 0.2% of the substance.
-This is too small a concentration to show up on a drug test.
+Although full spectrum CDB products will contain traces of THC, any UK legal product will only contain trace amounts of the substance.
+This is too small a concentration to show up on most drug tests, but for certainty you should avoid the use of full spectrum CBD products if you believe you will soon be taking a drug test.

 Some tests do measure for a broader range of cannabidiols, in which case CBD is likely to result in a positive test.
 However, as stated CBD is an entirely legal substance within the UK and, though a workplace may prohibit it, you would not face criminal charges for its use.

 For certainty we encourage you to check your workplace regulations regarding CBD.
 For areas outside the UK, we urge you to check your local laws before making any CBD purchases.

 So, how long does CBD stay in your system?